sagemathinc/cowasm/README.md

 49999995000000 0.06099987030029297
 ```

 ## What's the goal?
+What about pyodide and emscripten?

 Create a WebAssembly build of Python and related packages, which runs both on the command line with Node.js and in web browsers \(via npm modules that you can include via webpack\).
 The build system is based on Makefiles and [zig](https://ziglang.org/), which provides excellent caching and cross compilation.

 Most of the C/C\+\+ code in emscripten will instead be written in the [zig](https://ziglang.org/) language here, and the Javascript code will be replaced by more modern Typescript.

 This is probably extremely difficult to pull off, since emscripten and pyodide have been at it for years, and it's a complicated project.
 Our software license \-\- _**BSD 3\-clause**_ \-\- is compatible with their's and we hope to at least learn from their solutions to problems.